 When are you most likely to first suffer symptoms of asthma at work?

 One of the tests for occupational asthma is the date of onset of symptoms.
 If your asthma has come from exposure to hazardous chemicals at work the initial symptoms should commence whilst you are still in the work environment exposed to the irritants in the air.

-I am often approached by clients who have stopped working many years ago in a dusty work environment and I am initially informed that the symptoms of asthma have only recently developed and were not present at the time of working in the dusty work environment.
+We are often approached by clients who have stopped working many years ago in a dusty work environment.
+Often we are initially informed that the symptoms of asthma have only recently developed and were not present at the time of working in the dusty work environment.